Stefano-Bozzi/GymTracker-App/THIRD_PARTY_LICENSES.md

 # 📃 Third-Party Licenses (Dependencies)
-This document lists the open source licenses of third-party packages used in this project.
+This project uses packages required for proper functionality, many of which are already included and automatically installed via Flutter and Android Studio.
+This document lists the third-party packages used in this project and their licenses.
 ---
 ## 📦 _fe_analyzer_shared (`91.0.0`)